diojer/vault/Economics/Dissertation/Reading Notes/The Weak Link between Productivity and Wages in London.md

 # General Notes
+- A £1 increase in productivity was found to increase average compensation by £0.28, median compensation by £0.35
+	- The effect is small and points toward a general decoupling.
+		- ==Why not do an elasticity analysis?==
+- Productivity is measured as nominal GVA per hour, rather than NVA or RGVA.

 - Inequality due to labour productivity has decreased,
 	- Effects of labour productivity on median wages are higher than on average wages.
 		- This means that productivity increases are better for lower earners.